 Statuses in the workflow designer

 There are a number of different actions you can perform with statuses in the workflow designer.
-You can add a status via the toolbar at the top of the workflow designer.
-Also, if you select a status, extra information and actions become available in the Properties panel that displays on the right-hand side of the screen.
+By selecting a status, extra information and actions also become available in the Properties panel on the right-hand side of the screen, where you can:

-- Remove a status – via Properties panel.
-Removes the status from the workflow, but not the JIRA instance.
+- Remove a status – removes the status from the workflow, but not the JIRA instance.

 - Move the status on the screen – click and drag the status to reposition it in the diagram.
 Geometric snap lines appear to help you align the status with other statuses in the workflow.

-- Edit properties – via Properties panel. properties are advanced configurations on a workflow.
+- Edit properties – properties are advanced configurations on a workflow.
 Please see Workflow properties for details.

-- Add a global transition – via Properties panel (Allow all status to transition to this one).
-Global transitions are transitions that allow every other status in the workflow to transition to the selected status.
+- Add a global transition – global transitions are transitions that allow every other status in the workflow to transition to the selected status.